PeijieXu/PeijieXu.github.io/index.md

 # Hi There ~

-I graduated from Chongqing University (CQU), where I got a bachelor degree in Electrical Engineering.
+I received a bachelor degree in Electrical Engineering from Chongqing University (CQU).
 I currently work in the Institute of Smart Engineering, CQU.

 My research focuses on robot's motion planning and grasping.